Kindergarten – Grade 12

 Thank you for visiting our school website and for your interest in Linden Christian School.
 With a commitment to excellence, Linden Christian School provides a Christ-centred education that equips students to love and serve God in a caring environment.
-As students journey toward adulthood, we are committed to providing students with nurturing learning experiences that address their needs in multiple areas that include the physical, social, intellectual and spiritual domains.
+As students journey toward adulthood, we are committed to providing students with nurturing learning experiences that address their needs in the physical, social, intellectual and spiritual domains.

 ~ Jeff Thiessen, Middle Years Vice Principal

 The LCS Middle Years program of study uses the full Manitoba school curriculum with the added thread of a biblical worldview woven across all subject areas.
 Students experience an integrated approach to learning curriculum while living out spiritual values in the world around them.